Trickym/RNAndroid/readme.md

 ## React Native Integration in Android

 ## Description
-Integrating react native with existing Android and native projects.
+Integrating react native with existing Android projects.

 ## How to run
 * Clone this repository.